You may get help to pay your council tax (but not your water and waste water charges) depending on your household income and circumstances.

 - Non-dependant deductions

-- Total allowances (applicable amount)
+- Total allowances and premiums (applicable amount)

 - Income - earned and unearned including disregarded income

 - The final calculation